alchemy-bootcamp-two-summer-2018/list-of-vue/LAB.md

 Pick a domain topic of interest.
 Limited requirements:

 * Has at least three properties
-* Conditional rendering based on one of the properties
+* Conditional rendering based on one of the properties (`v-if`)

+## Functionality

+1. Create dummy data with at least 3-4 items and return as `data` of `App`
+1. Pass callback function to add form, and call when submitted
+1. Pass callback function thru list and to item to remove when button clicked